Dolphi-AI/Dolphi-AI.github.io/_posts/2025-03-10-women-x-ai-whm.md

 In March, Acorn is celebrating Women’s History Month by spotlighting the voices, achievements, and stories of women who have shaped history and continue to inspire change.
 From groundbreaking books by women authors to insights from fearless leaders, we’re curating content that uplifts, educates, and empowers.
 Join us as we explore powerful narratives, leadership lessons, and inspiring community stories—because honoring women’s impact is more than a moment, it’s a movement.

-## AcornxBook Summaries Recommended by the WOMEN x AI Team:
+## AcornxBook Summaries Recommended by the WOMEN x AI Team

 ### 1. [The Worlds I See](https://acornx.ai/books/the-worlds-i-see): Curiosity, Exploration, and Discovery at the Dawn of AI by Dr. Fei-Fei Li

 Dr. Fei-Fei Li's memoir offers a fascinating glimpse into the life of one of AI's key visionaries.
 As an immigrant who rose to become a leading figure in computer science, Li's journey is both inspiring and enlightening.
 Her book not only explains the intricacies of AI but also emphasizes the importance of keeping humanity at the center of technological advancements.
 The book is a joy to read because it seamlessly weaves together Li’s life and the rise of AI, they are of course intertwined.

 ### 2. [In the Company of Women](https://acornx.ai/books/in-the-company-of-women) by Grace Bonney

 This collection celebrates the diversity and creativity of women entrepreneurs and makers.
 Bonney's work showcases how women from various backgrounds have carved their paths in business and art, embodying this year's theme of education and inspiration across generations.

 ### 3. [Becoming](https://acornx.ai/books/becoming) by Michelle Obama

 Michelle Obama's memoir is a powerful narrative of personal growth and resilience.
 From her childhood in Chicago to her role as First Lady, Obama's story resonates with readers as she shares her experiences of balancing career, motherhood, and public service.
 Her journey of continuous self-improvement and adaptation aligns perfectly with the concept of "becoming" – an ongoing process of self-creation and evolution.

 These books not only represent the diverse experiences of women in different fields but also highlight the ongoing journey of personal and professional growth.